owncloud/ios-app/README.md

 $ read SETUP.md
 ```

+## 📖 Documentation & Help

+The documentation for the app can be viewed here: [iOS Documentation](https://doc.owncloud.com/ios-app/)

+Support and help can be found here: [Docs & Guides](https://owncloud.com/docs-guides/)

 ## 🇪🇺 Translate

 The App is translated in many languages.
 If your language is missing or if you want to improve a string, you are welcome!